RohanArava/anomaly_ids_realtime/README.md

-# Realtime Intrusion Detection System Using Deep Learning
+# Real-time Intrusion Detection System Using Deep Learning

 This application can monitor live network activity in your system and predict anomalies in the network behaviour.